hazelcast/charts/README.md

     $ helm install hazelcast/<chart>

+The available list of charts can be found in the [stable](stable) directory.

 ## How to find us?

 In case of any question or issue, please raise a GH issue or contact as directly via [Hazelcast Gitter](https://gitter.im/hazelcast/hazelcast).